School of Public Health

 • The fundamental characteristics and organizational structures of the U.S. health system as well as the differences between systems in other countries

-• Basic concepts of legal, ethical, economic, and regulatory dimensions of health care and public health policy and the roles, influences, and responsibilities of the different agencies and branches of government
+• The basic concepts of legal, ethical, economic, and regulatory dimensions of health care and public health policy and the roles, influences, and responsibilities of the different agencies and branches of government

-• Basic concepts of public health-specific communication, including technical and professional writing and the use of mass media and electronic technology
+• The basic concepts of public health-specific communication, including technical and professional writing and the use of mass media and electronic technology